Documents reveal 'haste' to tear down Alexandra Bridge, coalition says | CBC News

 Royer is more optimistic.

-He said the findings shared with the Alexandra Bridge Coalition have encouraged the group to pursue an independent assessment of whether the bridge can be restored.
+He said the findings have encouraged the group to pursue an independent assessment of whether the bridge can be restored.

 "We will keep questioning [PSPC]," he added.